 Repairing files

-- Specify the /R or /F options when you are running CHKDSK from the command line
+• If you specify the /R or /F options when you are running CHKDSK from the command line.

 But again, CHKDSK is only trying to repair damage that has already been done.
-CHKDSK will force the file system to be in a correct and coherent state, and that may result in errors becoming visible in different ways, but this is only only as a result of whatever damage had already occurred.
+CHKDSK will force the file system to be in a correct and coherent state, and that may cause errors to become visible.
+This is only because damage has already occurred.

-File system errors can come from any number of different places.
-The more common reasons for this are not shutting down Windows properly, experiencing a crash, or having the power removed while the system is running.
-It’s also possible that the hard disk could be in the process of failing.
+File-system errors can come from many different places.
+The most common reasons include not shutting down Windows properly, experiencing a crash, or having the power go off while the system is running.
+It’s also possible that the hard disk itself could be failing.

-The reality is errors happen.
+The reality is that errors happen.
 Hard disks fail.
 It’s the way computers work.

-The only real way to prevent this from being a serious issue is to back up regularly so that if (or rather, when) something happens to your files (whether they’re video files, data files, or even the files that comprise Windows itself), you’re protected.
-You have backup copies and you can restore them to the replacement hard drive, the fixed software, or whatever.
+The only real way to prevent this from being a serious issue is to back up regularly so if (or really when) something happens to your files (whether they’re video files, data files, or even the files comprising Windows itself), you’re protected.
+You have backup copies and can restore them to the replacement hard drive, the fixed software, or whatever.

 Unfortunately I think that computers are just too complex for any program to automatically repair like that.
 A better idea would be to set her up with an incremental backup system.
 Then you can at least restore to a previous point when things worked.
 In the end, that’s the only reliable setup.